uiowa/uiowa_auth/README.md

 # uiowa_auth
 Disables Drupal authentication and implements HawkID SSO.
 Requires samlauth configuration for user name and email attributes.
-Includes a dynamic configuration override for samlauth.authentication.idp_x509_certificate.

 # Tests
-Tests should be run from the root of a Drupal 8 installation against the default site, not a multisite.
+Tests should be run from the root of a Drupal 8 installation against the default site.

 To run test locally:
 ```